brodieG/ggbg/DEVNOTES.md

 So basically, we require a `y` value.
 If `ymax/min` values exist we over-write them with the adjustments, so height values will probably stop working?

+Actually, more important than anything is not hijacking existing xmin/xmax values, so we just need to apply the stacking purely based on `y` values, and whatever happens happens.

 ## Ggplot Doc Issues

 ### ?Geom